12bitmisfit/CameraServer/README.md

 - add support for running multiple feature extration models

 ## Whats been updated:

+### 11/4/24
+- Rolled back to older version with cosine similarity map and shared memory instead of ZMQ
+- Added a re-broadcast function that re-broadcasts the input video streams to reduce network traffic
+- Removed the half baked flask stuff
+- Added a basic web interface for viewing all the streams.
+It is served via fastapi.

+### Old
 - removed cosine similarity map
 - rewrote code to use pyzmq instead of shared memory | **Preparing for front end work**
 - update tracker.py and main.py to use tracker.yaml for configurable items | **added a reid.yaml file with a few options**